dhsouthbend/databases/README.md

 ### Learning Objectives

 After completing this session, attendees will be able to:
-- Create tables
+- Create database tables in an SQLite database using Python and SQL statements
-- insert, read, and delete data in an SQLite database using Python and SQL statements
+- Insert, read, and delete data
--
+- Understand the beginning of cleaning/tidying data

 ### Table of Contents